tytydraco/yessleep/out/Im_at_war_with_my_Best_Friend_Part_3.md

 Instantaneously, I stopped in my tracks when in the distance, I saw the man that was with Andrew earlier standing at least 3 yards away from me, staring at me.
 My heart went into my throat.
 Andrew didn't say that he was going to be with him.
 The realization came to me when it was too late; this was a trap.

-That's when Andrew suddenly ran up to me, grabbed me by the shirt, and pushed me forcefully against the brick wall, holding a knife up to my neck.
+That's when Andrew suddenly ran up to me, grabbed me by the shirt and pushed me forcefully against the brick wall, holding a knife up to my neck.